signalhub/tokenized-auth/README.md

 ## Install

-Run `npm i tokenized-auth` to install the library.
+Run `npm i crypto-auth-data` to install the library.

 ## How to use